First Year student registration for FALL

 5) Check your schedule to confirm registrations.

-Access the Student Planning Instructional Tutorials prior to registration to familiarize yourself with the feature and benefits.
+View the Student Planning Instructional Tutorials prior to registration to familiarize yourself with the feature and benefits.

--The planning grid (that you can print and fill out) is a useful tool to help you visualize what days/times your courses meet.
+Utilize the planning grid (that you can print and fill out) is a useful tool to help you visualize what days/times your courses meet.

-Further questions contact the Liberal Arts Office at 401-454-6572 or 401-454-6570 or the Registrar’s Office at 401-454-6151.
+Further questions?
+Contact the Liberal Arts Office at 401-454-6572 or 401-454-6570 or the Registrar’s Office at 401-454-6151.